 Impact

-The flaw resides in a base‑migration endpoint that accepts a user supplied URL and has no validation of the protocol or destination.
-An attacker can supply URLs prefixed with file:, ftp: or other unsupported schemes and the worker will dereference them, potentially causing the server to access arbitrary network locations, read sensitive files or internal services, and probe internal HTTP destinations.
-The vulnerability is considered an SSRF weakness (CWE‑918).
+The flaw resides in a base-migration endpoint that, before 2026.05.1, accepts a caller-supplied URL and dereferences it without validating protocol or destination, allowing scheme abuse and probing of internal HTTP destinations.
+An attacker can supply a malicious URL to cause the server to request arbitrary network locations, read sensitive files or internal services, and explore internal HTTP endpoints.
+This vulnerability is an SSRF weakness (CWE-918).

 Affected Systems